onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 So now we have a basic lab setup.
 What can we do now we have made these strange esoteric changes?
 - Remote access to SQL
-- Apache server served with a domain account that is not admin, providing an opertunity to priv esc rather than a remote r00t
+- Apache server served with a domain account that is not admin, providing an opportunity to priv esc rather than a remote r00t
 - Service account set up with a kerberoastable SPN
-- Seperate attack surface on a seperate subnet accessiable via pivoting
+- Separate attack surface on a separate subnet accessible via pivoting

-There is plenty here to play with; its  a nice little playground for various forms of experimentation.
+There is plenty here to play with; it’s a nice little playground for various forms of experimentation.
 There are many methods of escalating and moving around the domain, with and without metasploit.
 This post will not cover those however; this is strictly for how to build the lab.
 Some various ways to attack the lab will be detailed [here](link to page)

 Congratulations you have built some infrastructure.

 ![dance](/assets/images/pivotinglab/5A6BCEDA-C9C3-4744-B875-7405FC416319.gif)